rbatis/rbatis/ai.md

 3. Define custom queries using the appropriate `impl_*` macros
 4. Use strong typing for method returns (Option, Vec, Page, etc.)
 5. Use async/await for all database operations
+6. For complex queries, use properly formatted HTML SQL with correct mapper structure

 ## 12. Handling Related Data (Associations)